Day hikes do not require you to pack a mountain of equipment in loaded 40 plus pound pack, but that does not mean any backpack is up to the task.

 There is mesh stretched across the back for good breathability and comfortable load carry, and keeps the pack from having direct contact with your back.
 Shoulder straps are padded and contoured, as are the hip belts.

-Includes sternum and load carrying straps.
-Main compartment opens from the zippered front panel with a large opening at the top.
+Includes sternum and load-carrying straps.
+The main compartment opens from the zippered front panel with a large opening at the top.
 The bottom compartment is used for sleeping bags, camping hammocks etc.

 Several concealed bungee loops and removable sleeping pad straps keep the lines of the pack streamlined.